Optimal Transport Event Representation for Anomaly Detection

-\newpar \paragraph{Results}---\, Fig.~\ref{fig:vary_sig_bdt} shows the maximum significance improvement (SI) obtained by scanning the signal-to-background ratio (S/B) from $0.2\%$ to $10\%$ for the R\&D1 and R\&D2 datasets using BDT ensembles as the classifier.
+Fig.~\ref{fig:vary_sig_bdt} shows the maximum significance improvement (SI) obtained by scanning the signal-to-background ratio (S/B) from $0.2\%$ to $10\%$ for the R\&D1 and R\&D2 datasets using BDT ensembles as the classifier.
 At low signal injection levels (S/B $\lesssim 1.6\%$), feature sets augmented with the first $k$ PCA modes of the OT representation (OT$_k$) consistently outperform both standard high-level observables provided in the official LHCO datasets and the low-level full phase space (PS) method of Ref.~\cite{Buhmann:2023acn}.
-In the ultra-low regime (S/B $\lesssim 0.7\%$), OT$_k$ even exceeds the pre-trained foundation model (OmniLearn) of Ref.~\cite{omnilearn}, despite the latter's substantially greater computational cost.
-Fig.~\ref{fig:const_sig_bdt} in the Appendix further displays the full SI curves at a representative $S/B=0.63\%$.
+In the ultra-low regime (S/B $\lesssim 0.7\%$), OT$_k$ exceeds the pre-trained foundation model (OmniLearn) of Ref.~\cite{omnilearn}, despite the latter's substantially greater computational cost.
+Fig.~\ref{fig:const_sig_bdt} further displays the full SI curves at a representative $S/B=0.63\%$.

-On R\&D1, the enhancement is most pronounced in the ultra-low to low signal regime, where approaches based on the full phase space and foundation models both suffer from limited signal statistics, with the latter alleviating the issue to some extent through large-scale pretraining.
+On R\&D1, the enhancement is most pronounced in the ultra-low to low signal regime, where approaches based on the full phase space and foundation models both suffer from limited signal statistics, with the latter alleviating the issue to some extent through large-scale pre-training.
 With less than $0.5\%$ signal injection, OT-augmented feature sets raise the maximum SI to $\gtrsim 25$, more than an order of magnitude above the low-level baselines and $\sim 65\%$ above the standard high-level observable set $\{m_{J_1}, m_{J_2}, \tau_{21}^{J_1}, \tau_{21}^{J_2}\}$.
 The performance of OT$_k$ (except $k=100$) remains stable across the entire range of signal fractions.
 Similar gains are observed in the less-studied R\&D2 dataset, albeit with a smaller margin over the standard observables $\{m_{J_1}, m_{J_2}, \tau_{21}^{J_1}, \tau_{21}^{J_2}, \tau_{32}^{J_1}, \tau_{32}^{J_2}\}$.